karehardy/credit-harbor/README.md

 ---

 **Disclaimer:** Credit Harbor is in its MVP stage and continuously evolving.
-Features may be updated with feedback and as we integrate with blockchain-based verification solutions.
+Projects currently listed are for reference purposes only.
+Features will continue to be updated with feedback and as we integrate with blockchain-based verification solutions.